A Ltd, B Ltd and C Ltd owned 60%, 20% and 20%, respectively, of the voting shares of X Ltd. There were ten members on

 Explain the concept of control according to financial reporting standards and discuss whether A Ltd, B Ltd, or C Ltd has control of X Ltd.

 As per Financial Reporting standard Control by one entity on another entity can be obtained in the following ways-

 1- If it holds voting power of another entity more than 50%

 2- it has the power to compose a board of directors

 3- it has the ability to direct the relevant activity of another company.

 An investor determines whether it is a parent by assessing whether it controls one or more investees.
 An investor considers all relevant facts and circumstances when assessing whether it controls an investee.

 A parent prepares consolidated financial statements if it has control over other entities using uniform accounting policies for like transactions and other events in similar circumstances.

-Initially, A Ltd. holds more than 50% voting power of X Ltd. Hence, it has control over X Ltd.
+Initially, A Ltd. held more than 50% voting power of X Ltd. Hence, it has control over X Ltd.

 If B Ltd exercised these share options, it would increase its equity interest and voting rights in X Ltd to 60%.
 Consequently, it will become the holding company of X Ltd. and A & C Ltd. will have minority Interest in X Ltd.